 At Plugable, we’ve developed that tool.
 It’s called PlugDebug.
 In this post, we’ll discuss how to use PlugDebug to identify potential issues affecting the Plugable USB-BT4LE Bluetooth adapter and give steps for solving them.
 These are the secrets we use for resolving hundreds of user issues every year.

 The troubleshooting techniques on this page are meant for advanced computer users and are completely optional.
+Basic troubleshooting steps are located here.
 We are always happy to help with any questions or issues!
 Just contact as at email@example.com.

 An Overview of Bluetooth Operation